pteranoboy/hello-world/README.md

 # hello-world
-My firs repository in GitHub
+My first repository in GitHub.
+This is a trully amazing update of my initial readme.md !!!